 John Lukacs

-John Lukacs was a Hungarian-born American historian who specialized in the history of the 20th century, particularly World War II and the Cold War era.
-He was known for his narrative style and critical analysis of historical events, emphasizing the role of individuals and personal agency in shaping history.
+John Lukacs was a Hungarian-American historian and author, known for his works on the history of the 20th century, particularly World War II and the Cold War.
+He was a prolific writer and a professor of history, contributing significantly to the understanding of modern history.

 Books